MicrosoftDocs/learn/learn-pr/wwl-azure/automate-machine-learning-workflows/includes/3-azure-pipelines.md

 6. Choose the path that points to the YAML file you created for the Azure Pipeline.
 7. After you review the pipeline, you can **Save and run**.

 The pipeline is triggered by a commit to the **main** branch.
 When you configure the pipeline, Azure Pipelines will commit a change to the **main** branch, which will trigger the pipeline to run for the first time.
-Anytime after set-up, you can trigger the pipeline by committing to the repo from Visual Studio Code or Azure Repos.
+Anytime after set-up, you can trigger the pipeline by pushing commits to the repo from Visual Studio Code or Azure Repos.

 ![Screenshot of failed job in Azure Pipelines.](../media/03-03-failed-job.png)